-From 2015-2018 he led RQI’s Million Classrooms Campaign, supported with funding from the John Templeton Foundation.
-Through the work of the campaign and by learning with educators in the field, he helped to scale up a pedagogical innovation on a global level.
-Now, students across all grade levels around the world are improving their own question formulation skills with a simple yet powerful strategy.
-In addition to scaling for impact, his work explores question formulation and its connection to curiosity, and Andrew has written on these topics for Education Week, Social Education, Educational Leadership, and PBS.
+From 2015-2018 Andrew led RQI’s Million Classrooms Campaign (supported with funding from the John Templeton Foundation).
+By learning with educators in the field, he scaled a pedagogical innovation on a global level.
+Now, students across all grade levels around the world are improving their own question formulation skills with a powerful yet simple strategy.

-Andrew conferred an Ed.M. in human development and psychology from the Harvard Graduate School of Education and graduated summa cum laude from the University of New Hampshire with a B.A. in psychology.
+Andrew conferred an Ed.M. in Human Development & Psychology from the Harvard Graduate School of Education and graduated summa cum laude with a B.A. in Psychology from the University of New Hampshire.
 He is currently a doctoral student at the Northeastern University Graduate School of Education.